Telegram Integration

 Click the options menu on the Telegram card to access:

-- Preferences — Configure the start message (see Configuration).
+- Preferences — Configure the start message and access control (see Configuration).

 - Remove — Disconnect and remove the bot integration entirely.